 Evaluation of the Training Program

 The training program is committed to providing an optimal learning environment to promote interns’ developmental changes and growth over the course of the training year.
 While we regularly and formally assess the progress of our interns, we also regularly and formally assess the components of, and the comprehensive nature of, our training program.
-We attempt to elicit information and feedback from interns that allows us to adequately assess our training program and make any needed modifications or changes to ensure that we are providing the necessary opportunities to develop the clinical competency, multicultural competency, and professionalism, necessary to transition from graduate psychology students into entry level health service psychologists.
+We attempt to elicit information and feedback from interns that allows us to adequately assess our training program and make any needed modifications.
+As needed, we make modifications to ensure that we are providing the necessary opportunities to develop the clinical, multicultural, ethical, and professionalism competencies, necessary to transition from graduate psychology students into entry level health service psychologists.

 Evaluations of the training program include the following: